kmille/deezer-downloader/README.md

 - a Deezer account is required (free plan)
 - earlier versions of this tool logged in manually and dumped the session
 - after Deezer now uses a captcha during the login: login manually in the browser and get the sid cookie
+- master branch: connect to mpd and add song/album to queue
+- download_as_zip brach: just download a song oder download an album and zip ist

 # Deployment
 ```